 For services and support options available for your product, refer to http://www.suse.com/support/.

-To report bugs for a product component, log into the Novell Customer Center from http://www.suse.com/support/ and select .
+To report bugs for a product component, go to https://scc.suse.com/support/requests, log in, and click .

 For feedback on the documentation of this product, you can also send a mail to firstname.lastname@example.org.
 Make sure to include the document title, the product version and the publication date of the documentation.
 To report errors or suggest enhancements, provide a concise description of the problem and refer to the respective section number and page (or URL).